afpineda/NuS-NimBLE-Serial/README.md

 - Efficiency in terms of CPU usage, since no active waiting is used.
 - Performance, since incoming bytes are processed in packets, not one bye one.
 - Simplicity.
 Only two methods are strictly needed: `read()` and `write()`.
   You don't need to worry about data being available or not.

-As a disadvantage, multi-tasking app design must be adopted.
+  However, you have to handle packet size.

 For example: